VRennard/Altegrad_GEN/README.md

 Repository containing the different projects done for the Altegrad UE :

-TP3 : CNN for word embeddings
+TP3 : CNN for word embeddings \\
-TP4 : Seq2seq for Machine Translation
+TP4 : Seq2seq for Machine Translation \\
+TP5 : Graph Kernels